hekl0/Comparing-Languages-Longest-Increasing-Subsequence/README_dle8.txt

 - Compare & contrast:
     - C++ version is easiest to implemented compared to other languages.
 - Run:
-    + With Makefile: enter the list in file input.txt and run make C++
+    + With Makefile: enter the list in file input.txt (please put an end line character at the end of the list) and run make C++
     + Manually: g++ -o a1.out a1.cpp to compile, and run with ./a1.out, input the list in the terminal

-Python:
+Python (My work):
 - Complexity: O(n * logn)
 - Idea:
-    - We maintain an array bucket in the meaning that bucket[i] is the smallest element in which an longest increasing subsequence of length i ends with.
+    - Use dynamic programming for Python version.
+We maintain an array bucket in the meaning that bucket[i] is the smallest element in which an longest increasing subsequence of length i ends with.
 For each element nums[i] in the array,  we will perform an binary search on the bucket array to see that position is fit for it.
 We can do this since, by our definition of the bucket array, the bucket array elements is sorted in ascend.
 - Compare & contrast:
     - In comparison to Ocaml and Prolog, this algorithm is fairly easy to implement and debug.
 Code is very concise because of Python syntax and support of while and for loop.
 - Run:
     - Modify the list directly in a1.py and compile & run with "python a1.py", assuming python version 3.

-Ocaml:
+Ocaml (My work):
 - Complexity: O(n * n * log(n))
 - Idea:
-    - For Ocaml implementation, I use the same algorithm used for Python version.
+    - For Ocaml implementation, I use the same dynamic programming algorithm used for Python version.
     However, since accessing a certain index in a Ocaml list cost O(n), the complexity is larger.
 - Compare & contrast:
     - In comparison to Python, Ocaml version is a little bit harder to implement (mostly because of the unfamiliarity for the language).
 However, it's a good exercise to practice recursion thinking.